 First of all, opening an account that is dedicated to business transactions makes filing taxes a lot easier.
 A lot of LLC owners assume that they’re going to remember which transactions were for which purpose, but often tax season rolls around several months after these purchases were made and it becomes harder to remember the purpose of the purchases with time.
 So keeping both a personal and a business bank account makes filing your taxes a lot easier.

 The next reason to open a bank account for your LLC is if you run business purchases through your personal account then you make not only your personal information vulnerable but also your personal bank account.
 Sure, you have a certain amount of personal asset protection when you form an LLC, but if you make business transactions from your personal account then that negates the protection of your personal bank account.

 So if you’re interested in making it easier to pay employees and breezing through tax season as well as protecting your personal assets, just open a separate account for your LLC.

-To open a bank account for your LLC you’ll need to compile what’s known as a “bank kit”.
-This includes things like a copy of your Articles of Organization, Certificate of Good Standing, EIN and your initial resolution.
+To open a bank account for your LLC you’ll need to compile a bank kit.
+This includes items like a copy of your Articles of Organization, Certificate of Good Standing, EIN, and your initial resolution.

-You can collate all of these documents yourself, or use an LLC formation service.
+You can collate these documents yourself or use an LLC formation service.
 Most LLC formation services include preparing a bank kit as part of their service package.